Healthcare in the United States: Licensing of providers

 The American Medical Association (AMA) has lobbied the government to highly limit physician education since 1910, currently at 100,000 doctors per year, which has led to a shortage of doctors.

 An even bigger problem may be that the doctors are paid for procedures instead of results.

 The AMA has also aggressively lobbied for many restrictions that require doctors to carry out operations that might be carried out by cheaper workforce.
 For example, in 1995, 36 states banned or restricted midwifery even though it delivers equally safe care to that by doctors.
-The regulation lobbied by the AMA has decreased the amount and quality of healthcare, according to the consensus of economist: the restrictions do not add to quality, they decrease the supply of care.
+The regulation lobbied by the AMA has decreased the amount and quality of healthcare, according to the consensus of economists: the restrictions do not add to quality, they decrease the supply of care.
 Moreover, psychologists, nurses and pharmacists are not allowed to prescribe medicines.
 Previously nurses were not even allowed to vaccinate the patients without direct supervision by doctors.

-36 states require that healthcare workers undergo criminal background checks.
+Thirty-six states require that healthcare workers undergo criminal background checks.